The fundamental principles of leadership power dynamics in this article help you become a more effective leader.

 Coercion is costly for a leader, and there are important limitations:

-- Coercion has a a smaller scope in the free world: there is a limit to how much force and threats you can use in a free world and a free economy where people are free to move and free to choose their groups and leaders (on the other hand though, when the “switching costs” to change group or leaders are very high, the scope for coercion is also higher)
+- Coercion works less well in the free world: there is a limit to how much force and threats you can use in a free world and a free economy where people are free to move and free to choose their groups and leaders (on the other hand though, when the “switching costs” to change group or leaders are very high, the scope for coercion is also higher)

 - Coercion is less effective with high-value, high-power individuals, because high-value folks tend to have plenty of personal power and plenty of options -and they usually don’t like being coerced and forced-.
 Conversely, coercion works better with low-value and low-power individuals.
 And generally speaking, if you aim high, you want fewer low-value and low-power individuals